Earlswood Nursery Information Sheet

 Q4.
 What will my child eat during their day at Nursery?

 Your child will receive free milk during their session.
 There will be a supervised lunch session during the day for which you will need to provide a healthy packed lunch or pay for a hot meal that will be served in the Nursery.
 Please remember we are a NUT FREE school.

 Q5.
 What will my child wear during their day at Nursery?

-From September 2019 all Nursery children will be expected to wear a uniform, this will be the same as the Reception uniform : Black joggers, Earlswood sweatshirt or cardigan and a white polo shirt with black shoes or black trainers.
+All Nursery children will be expected to wear uniform, this will be the same as the Reception uniform : Black joggers, Earlswood sweatshirt or cardigan and a white polo shirt with black shoes or black trainers.
 In warmer weather, burgundy or black shorts may be worn instead of joggers.

 Q6.
 Is there a cost or application fee for the Nursery?